apache/incubator-heron/website/content/docs/operators/configuration/config-intro.md

 There are a small handful of system-level configs for Heron.
 These are detailed in [System-level Configuration](../system).

-## The Topology Level
+## The Component Level

-There is a wide variety of topology-level configurations that you can establish as defaults in your Heron cluster.
+There is a wide variety of component-level configurations that you can establish as defaults in your Heron cluster.
 These configurations tend to apply to specific components in a topology and are detailed in the docs below: